project-gemmi/gemmi/docs/cif-parser.rst

 * unquoted strings cannot start with keywords (STAR spec is ambiguous about this -- see
   `StarTools doc <http://www.globalphasing.com/startools/>`_ for details;
-  this rule is actually about simplifying not relaxing).
+  this rule is actually about simplifying not relaxing),
+* missing value in a key-value pair is optionally allowed if whitespace after the tag ends with a new-line character.
+  More specifically, the parsing step allows for missing value in such case, but the next validation step (which can be skipped when using using low-level functions, such as ``parse_file()``) throws an error.

 Getting started